History of Hyderabad: Mughal conquest and rule (1687–1724)

 By the mid-17th century, politics in the Deccan were ready for yet another tectonic shift.
 Mughal prince Aurangzeb spent most of his time in the Deccan fighting local Hindu and Muslim kingdoms to establish and enforce Mughal sovereignty.
 After the death of Shah Jahan in 1666, Aurangzeb consolidated his power in Delhi as Emperor and returned to the south.
 He spent most of his imperial reign in military camps in the Deccan, in an almost desperate campaign to expand the empire beyond the greatest extent it had reached under Akbar.
 The biggest prize in his eyes was the rich city of Hyderabad, protected by the reportedly impregnable fort of Golconda.

 Aurangzeb with his commanders Khwaja Abid Siddiqi (Qulich Khan) and the latter's son Ghazi-ud-Din Feroze Jung laid siege to Golconda in 1686.
 Golconda held fast under months of siege, and Aurangzeb had to retreat in frustration.
 Aurangzeb returned in 1687 and laid siege for 9 months camping in the Fateh Maidan ("victory field", now the Lal Bahadur Shastri Stadium).
 Khwaja Abid Siddiqi died in these war and was buried at Kismatpur near Attapur, Hyderabad.
 Local legend has it that the fortress held on, but the gates were opened at night by a saboteur Abdullah Khan Pani who was bribed by Aurangzeb.
 Hyderabad's independence was eclipsed.

 On 21 September 1687, the Golkonda Sultanate came under the rule of the Mughal emperor Aurangzeb after a year-long siege of the Golkonda fort.
 The annexed city "Hyderabad" was renamed Darul Jihad (House of War), and the main territories of the Golconda Sultanate were made into the province Hyderabad Subah.
+Mughal rule in Hyderabad was administered by three main governors: Jan Sipar Khan (1688–1700), his son Rustam Dil Khan (1700–13) and Mubariz Khan (1713–24).